www.batteryvalue.com.au

 • Originally designed for the military, this is the lead acid technology of choice and is called AGM VRLA (absorbed glass mat valve regulated lead acid).

-• The plates are made of a lead calcium alloy, with other proprietary additives to increase their deep cycle capabilities.
-The active material on the plates' surface is held in place by the glass mat, so that it cannot be 'shed' under deep discharge conditions.
+• The plates are made of a lead/tin/calcium alloy, with other proprietary additives to increase their deep cycle capabilities.
+The active material on the plates' surface is held in place by the glass mat, so that it cannot be 'shed' under high current conditions.

 Ordinary flooded designs for cranking purposes have thin plates to allow more of them in a given battery size.
 Positive plate corrosion reduces their life span faster, while the thick plates of a deep cycle AGM are less susceptible to these effects (it's their pure thickness which means it'll take longer to get eaten away).